Skip to content

 WDFW Range Map

-This group of two wolves was confirmed as a pack in 2018.
-One of the pair was a female disperser from the the Touchet Pack (collared in Oregon, and known as OR35), who paired with an unknown wolf.
+The Butte Creek Pack was confirmed as a pack when two wolves were confirmed in 2018.
+One of the pair was a female disperser from the Touchet Pack (collared in Oregon, and known as OR35), who paired with an unknown wolf.
 She had previously been the breeding female of the Touchet Pack, but dispersed from that area into the new Butte Creek territory.
-As of the end of 2018, the two Butte Creek wolves were not counted as a breeding pair.

-They currently range in a territory bordering or overlapping those of the Grouse Flats, Tucannon, and Touchet Packs in southeast Washington, just along the Oregon border.
+The pack’s current range is a territory bordering or overlapping those of the Grouse Flats, Tucannon, and Touchet Packs in southeast Washington, just along the Oregon border.
 Both the Grouse Flats Pack and the Butte Creek Pack are known to use parts of the Wenaha Management Unit just across the border into Oregon.

 Washington Department of Fish & Wildlife – Butte Creek Pack